-Ideas-What themes emerge in the passage?
-Is it complete?
-Or is it the beginning of an idea the author is exploring?
-Is it present in a character or a situation?
-How does it connect to other ideas in the passage?

-Patterns-Consider patterns that exist as well as those that begin to form and are then broken.
-Look for patterns in images, characters, relationships, dialogue, figurative language, etc.

-Sentence Structure-Are they long and flowing?
+- Ideas-What themes emerge in the passage?
+Are they complete?
+Or are they the beginnings of ideas the author is exploring?
+Are they present in characters or situations?
+How do they connect to other ideas in the passage? - Patterns-Consider patterns that exist as well as those that begin to form and are then broken.
+Look for patterns in images, characters, relationships, dialogue, figurative language, etc. - Sentence Structure-Are they long and flowing?
 Short and choppy?
 Fragments?
 How do they begin?
 Is there unusual punctuation?
 Is an emphasis placed on one or more?
 What effect does the sentence structure have on the tone?